notohiro/RxObservableQueue/README.md

 To install, simply add the following line to your `Podfile`:

-> CocoaPods 0.39.0+ is required to build NowCastMapView.
+> CocoaPods 1.2.1+ is required to build RxObservableQueue.

 ```ruby
 platform :ios, '8.0'